rwadds/download_glacial_images/README.md

 ## Restartable
 - Also as long as you have not moved any files you can restart the app and it will skip to the current download
 - It won't re-download any images you've already downloaded

+## Convert to JPG
+- Given the TIFF file sizes, they are now converted to jpg.